* Senate passes budget plan that could usher in tax reform

 U.S. stocks were almost flat on Thursday, with Apple Inc falling 2.4 percent on signs of weak demand for the iPhone 8 that caused analysts and investors to question the company's staggered release strategy for its latest phones.

 The dollar and U.S. bond yields had dipped on Thursday after a report that Trump was leaning toward Jerome Powell, who is seen as a dove, as the next chair of the Federal Reserve.
-Investors expect to hear who has been chosen in the coming days.

 "Clarity about the Fed nomination would be positive for the dollar," said Yamamoto.